 (The book’s also quite popular with murderers, as it turns out, so there’s that.)

 The Catcher in the Rye has received basically endless critical acclaim, and also has the honour of being the most censored book in U.S. high schools and libraries throughout the sixties and seventies.
 Reasons for censorship include its frequent use of vulgar language, sexual references, undermining of “family values”, encouragement of rebellion, promotion of drinking, promotion of smoking, promotion of lying, and promotion of promiscuity.
 This excited me to no end!
 My apprehension about its style aside, any book that undermines so-called family values is one that I can get behind.

-Be warned: The Catcher in the Rye is mostly internal monologue – not a whole lot of plot.
-You just follow this wayward kid around new York for a few days while he drinks and smokes himself into oblivion (and chickens out of losing his virginity to a prostitute).
+Be warned, though: The Catcher in the Rye is mostly internal monologue – not a whole lot of plot.
+You just follow this wayward kid around New York for a few days while he drinks and smokes himself into oblivion (and chickens out of losing his virginity to a sex worker).
 You find out, on the final page, that he’s relating this story to you from the confines of a psychiatric hospital.
-Not that it’s a shock twist in the end or anything like that; you kind of get the vibe that this kid is bonkers right from the outset.
+Not that it’s a shock twist in the end or anything like that – you kind of get the vibe that this kid is bonkers right from the outset.

 Holden’s got some interesting insights, though, and I laughed out loud more than once:

 So, I don’t know about bores.
 Maybe you shouldn’t feel too sorry if you see some swell girl getting married to them.
 They don’t hurt anybody, most of them, and maybe they’re secretly all terrific whistlers or something.
 Who the hell knows?The Catcher In The Rye